A Spiced Take On Breakfast – Herbed Eggs With Zaatar

 When the oil has warmed a little, gently crack five eggs into the pan.

-As the eggs begin to cook sprinkle three large pinches of zaatar so the eggs are covered in spice.
+Sprinkle with three large pinches of za'atar so the eggs are covered in spice.
 Season generously with salt.

 Cover the pan with a lid and let the eggs cook for 4-6 minutes until the egg whites are cooked but the yolks are still runny.